justintanner/jwtanner-com/content/posts/hammerspoon-to-karabiner/index.md

 1. **Speed:** Karabiner is fast even with complex scripts.
 2. **Upgrades:** The Karabiner project keeps up to date with new macOS releases.
-3. **A Better Tool for the Job:** [Hammerspoon](https://www.hammerspoon.org/) can do much more than key mapping.
-Karabiner is focused on shortcuts.
+3. **A Better Tool for the Job:** Karabiner is focused on shortcuts more than Hammerspoon.

 ## Porting the Configuration